noah-de/swel/README.md

 This is a python package that can be downloaded with [pip](https://pypi.org/project/swel/).

+## Testing included
+This package was built with some tests:

+    nosetests  --with-coverage --cover-package=swel -v

+or

+    pytest -v --cov=swel

 The eventual goal is to build with tests and deploy using something like [Travis CI](https://docs.travis-ci.com/user/deployment/pypi/).